PataphysicalSociety/soupault.app/site/reference-manual.md

   selector = 'body'
 ```

-Note that inside double quotes, the backslash is an escape character, so you should either use single quotes for such paths (`'scripts\myscript.bat'`) or use a double backslash (`\.\.\."scripts\\myscript.bat"`).
+Note that inside double quotes, the backslash is an escape character, so you should either use single quotes for such paths (`'scripts\myscript.bat'`) or use a double backslash (`"scripts\\myscript.bat"`).

 ## Overview

+Soupault has two distinct modes: the _website generator mode_ and the _HTML processor mode_.

-In the website generator mode (the default), soupault takes a page “template”—an HTML file devoid of content, parses it into an element tree, and locates the content container element inside it.
+In the website generator mode (the default), soupault takes a page "template" — an HTML file devoid of content, parses it into an element tree, and locates the content container element inside it (defined by the `settings.default_content_selector` option).

-By default the content container is `<body>`, but you can use any selector: `div#content` (a `<div id="content">` element), `article` (an HTML5 `<article>` element), `#post` (any element with `id="post"`)
+By default, the content container is `<body>`, but you can use any selector, for example: `div#content` (a `<div id="content">` element), `article` (the HTML5 `<article>` element), `#post` (any element with `id="post"`)
 or any other valid CSS selector.

-Then it traverses your site directory where page source files are stored, takes a page file, and parses it into an HTML element tree too.
+Then it traverses your site directory where page source files are stored (by default, `site`), takes a page file, and parses it into an HTML element tree too.
-If the file is not a complete HTML document (doesn’t have an `<html>` element in it), soupault inserts it into the content container element of the template.
+If the file is not a complete HTML document (doesn not have an `<html>` element in it), soupault inserts it into the content container element of the template.
 If it is a complete page, then it goes straight to the next step.

-The new HTML tree is then passed to widgets—HTML rewriting modules that manipulate it in different ways: include other files or outputs of external programs into specific elements,
+The new HTML tree is then passed to widgets — HTML rewriting modules that manipulate it in different ways.
+Widgets can be built-in or can be implemented by plugins.
-create breadcrumbs for your page, they may delete unwanted elements too.

 Processed pages are then written to disk, into a directory structure that mirrors your source directory structure.